ISISNeutronMuon/quickBayes/docs/source/theory.rst

     P(D|M) \propto \int \mathrm{d}^N\theta P(D | \theta, M) P(\theta | M).

-To make the above equation tractable, lets assume that we know that the probability is zero outside of some known space such that
+To make the above equation tractable, let's assume that we know that the probability is zero outside of some known space such that

 .. math::
    :label: x